CrewAI

 It's pivotal to understand that NO data is collected concerning prompts, task descriptions, agents' backstories or goals, usage of tools, API calls, responses, any data processed by the agents, or secrets and environment variables, with the exception of the conditions mentioned.
 When the share_crew

 feature is enabled, detailed data including task descriptions, agents' backstories or goals, and other specific attributes are collected to provide deeper insights while respecting user privacy.
-We don't offer a way to disable it now, but we will in the future.
+Users can disable telemetry by setting the environment variable OTEL_SDK_DISABLED to true.

 Data collected includes: